Chase Sapphire Preferred® Card vs. American Express Gold Card

 N/A

 American Express® Gold Card: Earn 60,000 Membership Rewards® Points after you spend $6,000 on eligible purchases with your new Card within the first 6 months of Card Membership.
+Terms Apply.
 According to American Express, these points are worth somewhere between $300 and $600, depending on how you redeem them.

 This is tough because while the American Express points aren't worth as much as the Chase points, you have twice as long to earn the bonus.
 On the other hand, Chase points are pretty flexible.
 If you have other Chase cards that earn Ultimate Rewards, you can combine them with the Sapphire Preferred and get 25% more value when redeeming for travel through Chase.
 We give Chase the win.